-[Updated 2 June, 2020] As promised earlier, I received a pre-launch sample of the Gillette Heritage double edge (DE) razor.
-Here is more background and my first impressions.
+[Updated November, 2020] As promised earlier, I received a sample of the Gillette Heritage double edge (DE) razor.
+Here is the background and my first impressions.

 (Note: I received this razor at no cost.
 Amazon links are affiliate.)

-UPDATE 5 – (Mid-December): Amazon’s inventory issues seem to have stabilized and this razor seems to be generally available there.
+UPDATE 5 – (Mid-December, ’19): Amazon’s inventory issues seem to have stabilized and this razor seems to be generally available there.

 The presentation case is approximately 3.75″ wide by 3″ deep by 1″ tall.
 The case has a leather-like look to it (though I’m guessing it’s actually made out of a vinyl-like material).
 The inside insert feels like it’s made out of a hardened felt material–maybe thin felt over a cardboard or plastic form.

 Inside is the razor top cap and base plate, handle, a pack of five Gillette Platinum DE blades, and a small instruction booklet.
 According to the booklet the case is made in China and the blades are made in Russia.
 The booklet describes how to change razor blades and how to shave with a DE: